Nazi Party rally grounds: Märzfeld

 The Märzfeld (literally: March Field, relating to the Roman god of war, Mars) was to be a representation and parade ground for the Wehrmacht.
 It was located at the southern end of the "Große Straße" (Great road).
 Its dimensions were 955 × 610 m or bigger than 80 football fields.
 The name of the huge deployment area was supposed to recall the recovery of military sovereignty of the German Reich in March 1935.

 ("März" is the German name for the month "March."
 As in English, the name derives from the Roman warrior god Mars.
 The name Märzfeld thus also alludes to the Campus Martius, in Rome.
 The Champs de Mars in Paris take their name from the Roman landmark as well.)

 The construction, never completed, began in 1938 with plans calling for 24 granite towers each about 40 m in height.
 Only eleven were ever completed and were demolished in 1966.
 Tribunes for about 160,000 people were planned around the field.
 On the central grandstand a group of colossal statues was planned: a goddess of victory and warriors.

 Today the site is occupied by a residential district, Langwasser, which also extends to the south, into the area previously used for tent cities during the party rallies.

 KdF-Stadt (KdF-City)

 In the north-east of the rally grounds the KdF-Stadt (KdF-City) was built.
-In wooden exhibition halls regional products were presented and recreational events were accomplished during the party congresses.
+In wooden exhibition halls regional products were presented and recreational events were held during the party congresses.
 The NS-organisation KdF looked after workers during their free time.